rubiety/rubidiom/README.md

 ## Deploying

-Hosting is handled by dokku as a static site with the [buildpack-nginx](https://github.com/dokku/buildpack-nginx) buildpack:
+Hosting is handled by dokku as a static site with the [buildpack-nginx](https://github.com/dokku/buildpack-nginx) buildpack (specified in `.env`).

-    $ dokku buildpacks:add rubidiom https://github.com/dokku/buildpack-nginx.git
+Configuration:

-We use [middleman-deploy](https://fullstackstanley.com/read/using-middleman-with-dokku-updated) to push to dokku.
+    NGINX_ROOT=build